matrix-org/matrix-spec-proposals/proposals/2438-local-and-federated-erasure-requests.md

 allowed from the homeserver the user belongs to.
 If this isn't the case, the other homeserver should respond with a `403 M_FORBIDDEN`.

-For application services, a new API endpoint will be added on the application
-service: `POST /_matrix/app/v1/users/erase`.
+For all application services, a new API endpoint will be added on the application service: `POST /_matrix/app/v1/users/erase`.
 It contains a single, required field `user_id`, which is the user ID to erase identifying data of.

 Example request: